ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch14-1-resources-and-errors.md

 ### Resources impl

-Directly below the `Resources` struct we'll add an implemenation block for it.
+Directly below the `Resources` struct we'll add an implementation block for it.
 To begin with it will only contain a `new` method that loads all the files and returns an instance of the struct if everything went as expected.
 We'll reuse the code that used to be in the `main` function to load all the files.

-We'll also store the UI `Skin` as a resouce so we won't have to return the font and all the images used for it.
+We'll also store the UI `Skin` as a resource so we won't have to return the font and all the images used for it.

 The difference in the code is that we've replaced all the `unwrap()` and